Flash-Labs/CrateCrate/docs/config/Crates.md

 # Crates

-Crates define everything necessary to open a crate, such as keys and rewards.
+Crates define everything necessary to open a crate, such as keys, rewards, and effects.

 ```java
 <id> = {